MartinBradbury/trihub/README.md

 ### Create a Goal Page

-On this page users are able to create a goal for an upcoming event they may be doing and from their selected creteria, a training plan will be generated for them.
+On this page users are able to create a goal for an upcoming event they may be doing and from their selected criteria, a training plan will be generated for them.
 The users input event date, hours per week and plan length they want.
 They can also add any additional comments such as target time or the event details.
-Validation on the event date ensure the user isnt doing an event within 3 weeks and no suitable training plan can be produced for that time frame.
+Validation on the event date ensure the user isn’t doing an event within 3 weeks and no suitable training plan can be produced for that time frame.
 When the goal is submitted the user is redirected back to their My Plan page where they will be able to see the goal and the generated training plan.
 If the user clicks cancel, no data is saved and they will be returned to the My Plan page.

-#### Goal Form and vlidation
+#### Goal Form and validation
 ![Create Goal Form](/src/assets/readme/creategoalform.png)
 ![Create Goal Validation](/src/assets/readme/pererrorhandle.png)

 ### Profile Page

 On the profile page the user can see their profile details including: Avatar photo, posts, followers, following, and all details created by the user.
 Below their details will be a list of all the posts the user has created for quick and easy access.
-They will also be able to see the popular profiles section as they could in the comminity page.
+They will also be able to see the popular profiles section as they could in the community page.

 #### Profile Page display
 ![Profile Page Desktop](/src/assets/readme/profdesk.png)